tc39/proposal-ses/README.md

   spawn(endowments) -> Realm            // lightweight child realm
 }
 ```

+(There is a minor change from the original Realm API proposal -- we
+use `const global` rather than `get global()` to declare that `global`
+is a non-writable non-configurable data property of realm
+instances.
+The syntax used here is just a placeholder, not a
+proposal.)

 An immutable root realm consists of all the primordial state defined by
 ES2016 (with the exception of the `Date.now` and `Math.random`